Logo

 Ronda Rousey trained under Brian Kendrick at his wrestling school.

-Ronda Rousey made a surprise appearance at Royal Rumble on January 28,2018, confronting Raw Women's Champion Alexa Bliss, SmackDown Women's Champion Charlotte Flair, and Asuka, who had just won the inaugural women's Royal Rumble match.
+Ronda Rousey made a surprise appearance at the Royal Rumble on January 28,2018, confronting Raw Women's Champion Alexa Bliss, SmackDown Women's Champion Charlotte Flair, and Asuka, who had just won the inaugural women's Royal Rumble match.

 The jacket which Ronda Rousey wore during this appearance belonged to "Rowdy" Roddy Piper, given to her by his son.